Medically reviewed by Drugs.com. Last updated on Mar 12, 2023.

-Peramivir injection is used to treat acute uncomplicated influenza in adults who have flu symptoms (weakness, headache, fever, cough, runny or stuffy nose, and sore throat) for no more than 2 days.
+Peramivir injection is used to treat acute uncomplicated influenza in patients who have flu symptoms (eg, weakness, headache, fever, cough, runny or stuffy nose, sore throat) for no more than 2 days.
 Peramivir belongs to the family of medicines called antivirals, which are used to treat infections caused by viruses.

 This medicine is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of peramivir injection in children 6 months of age and older.
 Safety and efficacy have not been established in children younger than 6 months of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of peramivir injection in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.